nheidner/renergy-js/src/markdown/en/one-column-pages/privacy.md

   CHANGES We may update this privacy policy from time to time in order to reflect, for example, changes to our practices or for other operational, legal or regulatory reasons.

-  CONTACT US For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at info@renergy-solutions.de or by mail using the details provided below:
+  CONTACT US For more information about our privacy practices, if you have questions, or if you would like to make a complaint, please contact us by e-mail at office@amwaj-alnile.com or by mail using the details provided below:

   Potsdamer Strasse 4, Berlin, BE, 10785, Germany